sherryysj/ReactJSRecap/README.md

 In the project directory, you can run following command on main branch or certain App branch such as DailyTasksApp to browse the practice project or app:

-**main branch** is a practice list item project using basic ReactJS knowledge and json API.
+**main branch** is a tutorial project using basic ReactJS knowledge and json API.

-**DailyTasksApp** is a tiny project refactory from the tutorial project, which can use for set daily to-do list.
+**DailyTasksApp** is a project refactory from the tutorial project, which can use for set daily to-do list.

+**PracticeProjec** is a tiny project for letting user can set colors for the page background.

 ### `npm run build`